Guilouz/FLSUN-S1-Open-Source-Edition/docs/bigtreetech-mmb-cubic.md

     <img width="450" src="../assets/images/btt-mmb-cubic-05.jpg">

- - In the SSH command prompt window, enter the following command to query the DFU device ID:
+ - In the SSH command prompt window, enter the following command to query the DFU device ID (it should be named **Raspberry Pi RP2 Boot**):

 	``` title="SSH Command Prompt"
     lsusb